Jung Yoo-jung

 Jung Yoo-jung (Korean: 정유정; born 1999) is a South Korean murderer.
 In May 2023, disguised as a secondary student seeking for English tutoring, she killed the tutor at her home in Busan.
-Investigation revealed that she had been engrossed in crime shows and books about murders.
-She claimed her act as "out of curiosity."
+Investigation revealed that Jung had been engrossed in true crime media, claiming her act as "out of curiosity."

-After dismembering the body, Jung carried the body remains in a suitcase and dumped in an isolated forest by the banks of Nakdong River.
+After dismembering the body, Jung carried the body remains in a suitcase and dumped them in an isolated forest by the banks of Nakdong River.
 The driver of a taxi which she took, tipped off the police as he became suspicious of his passenger's bloodstained suitcase.
 In November 2023, the Busan District Court sentenced Jung to life imprisonment.
 Prosecutors wanted a death penalty and she was retried by the Supreme Court in May 2024, which upheld the conviction of life sentence.

 Background

 Jung lived with her grandfather in Busan.
 Her mother deserted her when she was one year old, and then by her father when she was six.
 She completed her secondary education in 2018 and since then remained unemployed, and had applied for university entrance several times but without success.
 At the time of the murder, she was preparing for competitive examinations for civil services.

 With plenty of free time, Jung developed a hobby of watching crime shows and reading murder stories.
 She had learned from internet sources on how to conceal and dispose of bodies.
 Wanting to act out a real-life scenario, she started to make plans for killing.
 As the Busan police later revealed, she had well-researched on the modus operandi, one of which was learning from books she borrowed from a local library.
 The library record showed Jung borrowing many books on crimes in the past months.
 Targeting more vulnerable female home tutors, she joined a tutoring app pretending to be a parent.
 By May 2023, she had approached 54 tutors posing as a mother of a 9th-grade student who needed English tuition.
 Then, in late May 2023, she found a willing tutor, a 26-year-old freelance worker and a university student, who was living in the south-eastern area of Busan.